keras-team/keras-io/examples/keras_rs/md/two_stage_rs_with_marketing_interaction.md

 # **Implementation of Ranking Model**
 Retrieval model  only calculates a simple similarity score (Dot Product).
 It doesn't account for complex feature interactions.
-So we need to build ranking model after words retrival model.
+So we need to build ranking model after words retrieval model.

 **Architecture**
 1. **Feature Extraction:** We reuse the trained User Tower and Ad Tower from the